Shipping Mining Process Equipment Shelters: A UK Guide

 Special Features

-- Fragile parts
+- Fragile components

-- Hazardous materials
+- Hazardous materials requiring special handling

-- Unusual shapes
+- Unusual or non-standard shapes

-- Sensitive electronics
+- Sensitive electronics needing protection

-- Temperature-sensitive components
+- Temperature-sensitive components demanding climate control

-- Other potentially problematic items
+- Other potentially problematic items that require specific attention

 Determine Shipment Type